 Mayoral Relief Fund and Disaster Relief Fund Trust summary

-The fund was only available to those affected by the severe weather in January and February this year.
+The fund was only available to those affected by the severe weather in January and February 2023.

 A number of other agencies have funding available, our advice was to investigate all other available sources before applying to this fund.
 Applicants may be referred to other agencies where it better meets their funding criteria.